djeada/Java-Programming-Uni/README.md

 # JavaProgrammingUni
 All the uni projects for object oriented programming in Java.
-Third semester of applied physics at Warsaw University of Technology.
+Third semester of Applied Physics at Warsaw University of Technology.